-Matthew Williams Explains that with a type 1 home occupation does not allow customer contact while type 2 allows customer contact.
-For the seconded question he stated that it is a collaborative effort amongst man city departments.
+Matthew Williams explained that with a type 1 home occupation customer contact is not allowed while a type 2 allows customer contact.
+For the second question he stated that it is a collaborative effort amongst many city departments.

 Commissioner Walker asked about the amount of childcare services in the area and if there is a future use for the vacant areas in the diagram